DCAN-Labs/BIBSnet/docs/usage.md

                         every command being run by CABINET to stdout.
                         Otherwise CABINET will only print warnings, errors, and minimal output.
+   -w, --work-dir        Valid absolute path where intermediate results (prebibsnet
+                        through postbibsnet stage outputs) should be stored.
+By default, this outputs to /tmp/cabinet.
+This directory is is deleted at the end of postbibsnet after results are
+                        copied into the "bibsnet" derivatives directory.
+                        Example: /path/to/working/directory
   -z, --brain-z-size    Include this flag to infer participants' brain height
                         (z) using the participants.tsv brain_z_size column.
                         Otherwise, CABINET will estimate the brain height from